ghisch/Solar-Router-for-ESPHome/docs/regulator_solid_state_relay.md

-# Solid State Relay regulator
+# Solid State Relay Regulator

 A relay is able to let current pass to the load or not.
 By sending small part of current (blinking), it is possibile to divert a well defined amount of energy to the load.